pytroll/pyspectral/doc/installation.rst

   $> PSP_CONFIG_FILE=/home/a000680/pyspectral.yaml; export PSP_CONFIG_FILE

-So, in case you want to download the internal pyspectral formatet relative spectral responses as well as the rayleigh-correction look-up-tables once and for all, and keep them somewhere else, here is what you need to do::
+So, in case you want to download the internal PySpectral formatet relative spectral responses as well as the rayleigh-correction look-up-tables once and for all, and keep them somewhere else, here is what you need to do::